pkkid/python-plexapi/README.rst

 **Why don't you offer feature XYZ?**

 This library is meant to be a wrapper around the XML pages the Plex server provides.
-If we are not providing an API that is offerered in the XML pages, please let us know! -- Adding additional features beyond that should be done outside the scope of this library.
+If we are not providing an API that is offered in the XML pages, please let us know! -- Adding additional features beyond that should be done outside the scope of this library.